Sign up to receive more information about Ross Vet's DVM program

 Our AVMA-accreditation by the American Veterinary Medical Association Council on Education™ (AVMA-COE) represents the highest levels of achievement for veterinary medicine education recognized in the United States.
 In fact, we’ve graduated more than 5,500 veterinarians, many practicing in the U.S., Canada, Puerto Rico and abroad, since our founding in 1982.

-At our high-tech campus in St. Kitts, you will be challenged by an accelerated, broad-based curriculum that integrates unique research opportunities, classroom study, and hands-on clinical training.
+At our high-tech campus, you will be challenged by a broad-based curriculum that integrates unique research opportunities, classroom study, and hands-on training.
 Our faculty have outstanding credentials in teaching and research, and they share a passion for educating the veterinarians of tomorrow.